BalaGuravaiahParimi82/Java-Interview-Questions/OOPS Concepts.md

 >
 > Java does not allow mulple inheritance through classes but it allows it through interfaces.
 >
 > 4\. **Polymorphism** : Poly means many and Morph means forms.
-Polymorphism is the process in which an object or funcon takes different > forms.
-There are 2 types of Polymorphism :
+Polymorphism is the process in which an object or function takes different forms.\
+> There are 2 types of Polymorphism :
 >
 > **-** Compile Time Polymorphism (Method Overloading)
 >
 > **-** Run Time Polymorphism (Method Overriding)
 >
 > In Method overloading, two or more methods in one class have the same method name but different arguments.
-It is called as *Compile time polymorphism* because it is decided at compile me which overloaded method will be called.
+It is called as *Compile time polymorphism* because it is decided at compile time which overloaded method will be called.
 >
 > Overriding means when we have two methods with same name and same parameters in parent and child class.
-Through overriding, child class can provide specific implementaon for the method which is already defined in the parent class.
+Through overriding, child class can provide specific implementation for the method which is already defined in the parent class.